 Cost of Ownership

-Wind the clock back a few years and Ford was a sprawling, out of control mess of different platforms and models for different markets.
-Even in 2014, the company had no fewer than 14 different vehicle platforms that it was looking to cut to just eight by 2016.
-Therefore this Kuga needs to appeal to a lot of different countries if it's to earn its corn and while some have grumbled that it doesn't feel particularly tailored to UK buyers, that's something we're going to have to get used to.
+Ford has finally got serious about the SUV market and its three offerings now effectively cover his growing market.
+This Kuga certainly needs to appeal to a lot of different countries if it's to earn its corn and while some have grumbled that it doesn't feel particularly tailored to UK buyers, that's something we're going to have to get used to.
 Sales haven't been bad, so Ford's clearly doing something right.
-The latest model becomes more efficient, gets a bit more kit and a better 1.5-litre petrol engine, but otherwise the script doesn't change radically.
+The latest model becomes more sophisticated and gets a bit more kit but otherwise, the script doesn't change radically.
 If you want to make a style statement, you'll still keep saving for a Discovery Sport.
-Otherwise, the Kuga still represents the benchmark compact SUV for those who love to drive.
+Otherwise, the Kuga is still one of the very best compact SUVs for those who love to drive.